 Thorlabs also offers a Michelson Interferometer Demonstration Kit; see the Kit Comparison tab for details.

 Thorlabs' line of educational products aims to promote physics, optics, and photonics by covering many classic experiments, as well as emerging fields of research.
 Each educational kit includes all the necessary components and a manual that contains both detailed setup instructions and extensive teaching materials.
 These kits are being offered at the price of the included components, with the educational materials offered for free.
 Technical support from our educational team is available both before and after purchase.

 Purchasing Note: English and German language manuals/teaching information are available for this product.
 The imperial educational kit contains the English manual and US-style power cord.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
+Some power supplies include a switch for selecting the mains voltage.
+See the respective manuals for details.
 Please contact Tech Support if you need a different language, cord style, or power supply.
 As with all products on our website, taxes are not included in the price shown below.

 1A.
 Elitzur, L.Vaidman: Quantum mechanical interaction-free measurements, Foundations of Physics 23, 1993, p.
 987-997

 The "Bomb Tester" thought experiment demonstrates the principle of interaction-free quantum measurement by proposing a scenario where it is possible to detect the presence of a bomb (triggered by interacting with a photon) without detonating it.
 Thorlabs' Bomb Tester Demonstration includes a manual which guides students through the thought experiment as well as components and instructions for building an analogy experiment in the classroom.